How Many Car Insurance Claims Are Too Many?

 Pincher's Pro Tip

 Before filing a claim, calculate whether the repair cost meaningfully exceeds your deductible.
 If the difference is small, paying out of pocket often costs less than the long-term premium increase triggered by adding a claim to your record.
+Learn more about when to pay out of pocket vs. filing.

 Here's a general idea of how premium increases compound with claim frequency: